 There’s been a tremendous amount of positive buzz about essential oils over the last few years.

 Almost all of the articles, videos and blog posts extolling the virtues of essential oils have centered on aromatherapy — and there’s nothing wrong with that.
-A number of these oils have been shown to provide substantial health benefits when used in a diffuser or applied topically on the skin.
+A number of these oils have been shown to provide substantial health benefits, and improve general well-being, when used in a diffuser or applied topically on the skin.

 What’s lost in the shuffle, however, are the many other ways that essential oils can be used, from deodorizing the refrigerator to flea prevention.